SystemsApproach/sdn/access.rst

 Passive Optical Network
 ~~~~~~~~~~~~~~~~~~~~~~~

-We start with PON, which is a tree-structured network, with a single
+A PON is a tree-structured network, with a single point starting in
-point starting in one of the ISP's edge sites, and then fanning out to
+one of the ISP's edge sites, and then fanning out to reach up to 1024
-reach up to 1024 homes.
-PON gets its name from the fact that the
+homes.
+PON gets its name from the fact that the splitters are passive:
-splitters are passive: they forward optical signals downstream and
+they forward optical signals downstream and upstream without actively
-upstream without actively storing-and-forwarding frames.
-Framing then
+storing-and-forwarding frames.
+Framing then happens at the edges, at
-happens at the source in the ISP’s premises, in a device called an
+the ISP’s premises in a device called an *Optical Line Terminal*
-*Optical Line Terminal* (OLT), and at the end-points in individual
+(OLT), and at the end-points in individual homes in a device called an
-homes, in a device called an *Optical Network Unit* (ONU).
+*Optical Network Unit* (ONU).

 :numref:`Figure %s <fig-pon>` shows an example PON, simplified to
 depict just one ONU and one OLT.
 In practice, a Central Office would
 include multiple OLTs, fanning out to thousands of customer homes.
 :numref:`Figure %s <fig-pon>` also highlights one other detail, which
-is how a PON is connected to the rest of the Internet.
-The *BNG
-(Broadband Network Gateway)* is a piece of Telco equipment that
+is a *BNG (Broadband Network Gateway)* connecting the access network
+to the Internet.
+The BNG is a piece of Telco equipment that, in
+addition to forwarding packets, also authenticates users,
-authenticates users, differentiates service, and meters traffic for
-the sake of billing.
-As its name implies, the BNG is effectively the
+differentiates service, and meters traffic for the sake of billing.
-gateway between the access network (everything to the left of the BNG)
-and the Internet (everything to the right of the BNG).

 .. _fig-pon:
 .. figure:: access/Slide1.png